Mushrifah/sentiment_analysis/README.md

 2. Download the data: Data can be downloaded at: http://ai.stanford.edu/~amaas/data/sentiment/

-3. Ater downloading the above zip file run the 'extractor.py' file to get all data together in a single csv file
+3. Ater downloading the above zip file run the 'extractor.py' file to get all the data together in a single csv file

 4. Run the svm_model_for_imdb_reviews.ipynb file